Samsung/tizen-docs/docs/application/native/guides/device/attached-devices.md

         error = device_haptic_open(0, &handle);
         ```

-   2. Play and stop an effect on the device with the `device_haptic_vibrate()` and `device_haptic_stop()` functions.The device vibrates for a specified time with a constant intensity.
+   2. Play and stop an effect on the device with the `device_haptic_vibrate()` and `device_haptic_stop()` functions.

+      The device vibrates for a specified time with a constant intensity.
 The effect handle can be 0.

         ```
         int error;